Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 -   **`.command.sh`**: The command that was run by the process task call
 -   **`.exitcode`**: The exit code resulting from the command

-These files are created by Nextflow to manage the execution of your pipeline.
-While these file are not required now, you may need to interrogate them to troubleshoot issues later.
+These files are created by Nextflow to manage the execution of our pipeline.
+While these file are not required now, we may need to interrogate them to troubleshoot issues later.

-As these are dot files you may need to use `ls -la` to view them.
+As these are dot files we may need to use `ls -la` to view them.

 !!!question "Exercise"